New Zealand's child restraint law

 Never place a rear facing seat in the front with an airbag, serious injury or death could occur in an accident.

-Only put forward facing child in the front seat (under the age of 12 years) when the back seat has no spare seats.
+Only put forward facing child in the front seat (under the age of 12 years) when the back seat has no spare seats/are all occupied by younger restrained children.
 Move the passenger seat back as far as possible and restrain the child correctly according to your child's weight and height.
 If the back seat is available use it at all times.